Get stories and expert advice on all things related to college and parenting.

 As your teen becomes more independent, your communication style with them will gradually shift from a parent who problem-solves and offers solutions to a parent who listens and offers support.

 It may be hard to hang back and not jump into action.
-You may feel the urge to solve your student’s problems by offering suggestions.
+You may be urged to solve your student’s problems by offering suggestions.
 Or you may be tempted to intervene by contacting their academic advisor or their roommate’s parents when issues arise.

 After all, you may have been in the driver’s seat during your teen’s high school years.
-Recently a parent shared with me that they’ve spent the last 18 years solving their son’s problems, and it feels unnatural to sit back and let him face challenges on his own.
-But when your teen opens up and shares their struggles, they may be looking mostly for affirmation that they can figure it out on their own.
+Recently a parent shared with me that they’ve spent the last 18 years solving their son’s problems, and it feels unnatural to sit back and let him face challenges independently.
+But when your teen opens up and shares their struggles, they may look mostly for affirmation that they can figure it out on their own.

 When you hear about a small problem that doesn’t require immediate adult help, you may want to try, “That sounds like a tough situation you’re in.
 I’m here to help if you want to talk more.”